IanGlass/Jira-Helper/README.md

 Provides a dashboard to display overdue tickets, with overdue tickets displayed in black text, older tickets displayed as flashing red and oldest displayed as solid red text

+Display the current number of tickets in each project and on the Dev kanban board

 A secondary module performs background cleanup of old tickets waiting on a response from the customer.
 Amends '(follow up with client)' to start of summary.
-This is performed in update board class so that the background thread closes when the board is closed Button to respond to support will need to be named "Respond to support" for this to work
+This is performed in update board class so that the background thread closes when the board is closed Button to respond to support will need to be named "Respond to support" for this to work and a ticket number which is permanently in waiting on customer will need to be supplied or the transition Id will need to be supplied

+This project assumes that your setup uses the following status':
+* waiting on support
+* waiting on customer
+* in progress
+* dev
+* design
+* test

 This project consists of two parts:
 A shellscript to: